Market Street Mission Life Change Program Summer Graduation

 Adult Education | Our education program provides a rich variety of learning opportunities on Sunday mornings to complement the worship experience.
 Participants explore in depth various books of the Bible or a topic of current and shared interest.
 Old and young, new and seasoned believers, we never stop learning.
 All are welcome to take this journey even if you are someone with questions about the faith.
 Each class provides a combination of leader-led presentation and class discussion that allows us to learn from each other as we study God’s word together.
 As a result, we grow in our understanding of our Lord and the greater story He’s calling us into.

-Women’s Bible Class | Gospel of John
+Women’s Bible Class | 1st & 2nd Peter

 Leader: Paul Achenbach

-Class will begin on Sunday, February 23rd.
+Class will resume on Sunday, September 7th 2025.

 Stephen Ministries Class | Christian Caregiving – A Way of Life